maliput/maliput_infrastructure/README.md

    rosdep install -i -y --rosdistro $ROS_DISTRO --skip-keys "ignition-transport5 ignition-msgs2 ignition-math5 ignition-common2 ignition-gui0 ignition-rendering0 libqt5multimedia5 pybind11 PROJ4" --from-paths src
    ```

+   Depending on what has been installed, you may need to `bounce` your workspace again for installation to take effect.

    If having issues with this step, make sure the `$ROS_DISTRO` environment variable is defined.
 If not, first ensure
-   you didn't skip step 4, including leaving and re-entering the workspace, saving all changes in the process, to make
+   you didn't skip step 4, including either bouncing the workspace or re-entering it, saving all changes in the process,
-   sure that prerequisites installation took effect.
+   to make sure that prerequisites installation took effect.
+Alternatively, you may leave and re-enter your workspace
+   -just **make sure changes are saved** if you do so-.

-6. When exiting the workspace, make sure changes are saved!
+6. When exiting the workspace, **make sure changes are saved**!

 The above sequence allows for full workspace updates, but it's not binding.
 A conscious user may want
 to only update dependencies for a patch he's working on (and thus, only steps 4 and 5 apply, and